History of Sony

-Here is the further information about the history of Sony, an iconic Japanese multinational conglomerate company.
+The history of Sony, a Japanese multinational conglomerate, dates back to 1946.

 Founding

 In September 1945, after the end of World War II, Masaru Ibuka started a radio repair shop in the bomb-damaged Shirokiya department store building in the Nihonbashi district of Tokyo.
 The next year, he was joined by his wartime research colleague, Akio Morita, and on 7 May 1946, they founded a company called Tokyo Tsushin Kogyo K.K.
 (Tokyo Telecommunications Engineering Corporation).
 The company produced Japan's first tape recorder, called the Type-G.

 In the early 1950s, Ibuka traveled to the United States, looking for a market for the company's tape recorder, and heard about Bell Labs' invention of the transistor.
 He convinced Bell to license the transistor technology to his Japanese company.
 Bell Labs agreed to do so while recommending Ibuka to produce Hearing aids using the transistor, then a popular application for the technology, suggesting that it would be difficult to apply the technology to radio.
 While most Japanese companies were researching the transistor for its military applications, Ibuka and Morita looked to apply it to communications.

 Although the American companies Regency Electronics and Texas Instruments built the first transistor radio as joint venture in 1954, it would be the Ibuka's company that made them commercially successful for the first time.